Brave Command Dagwon: Team

 Calm, mysterious and a puzzle even to his team members.
 He's the only one to have "subordinates": transforming beast mecha stored in the form of cards.
 He was the last of the team to achieve his mecha fusion.
 Ryu develops a close friendship with En in the beginning of the series.
 Ryu is one of two members of the team who does not gain any new after-Fusion-Combination forms after gaining one.
-Ryu's basic mecha is Shadow Jet, based on an F-15 Eagle.
+Ryu's basic mecha is Shadow Jet, based on an F/A-18 Hornet.